Find slope, angle, and equation from two points.

-Why: Slope is defined as the ratio of vertical to horizontal change between two points.
+Slope is the ratio of vertical change to horizontal change between two distinct points.
+It tells us how steep a line is and whether it rises or falls left to right.

 Related Tools